 It must be bottled at 40% ABV or higher.

-It should be noted, in terms of production, Tennessee Whiskey is made exactly like bourbon with one notable exception.
+Notably, in terms of production, Tennessee Whiskey is made exactly like bourbon with one notable exception.
 It is filtered through maple charcoal PRIOR to barreling.
 This process is known as the Lincoln County Process.
 Jack Daniel’s and George Dickel simply prefer to label their whiskeys as Tennessee Whiskey instead of bourbon whiskey.
 But they could.
 And there would certainly be an uproar if they did.

 Now, time to find your next favorite bourbon!